seetadev/Incident-Summary/README.md

-# Incident-Summary
+# Incident Summarizer

-Incident Summary Testing
+It has been built using React + Vite, Redux, Tailwind and JS.